ibm-cloud-docs/hp-virtual-servers/retrieve_info_vs.md

 The output displays a list of details for each instance.
 If you have no instances, a no instance found message is displayed.

 To display details about a server instance, you need the cloud resource name (CRN) for the server instance.
-To get the CRN, run  `ibmcloud hpvs service-instances`.
-Then run the following command:
+To get the CRN, run  `ibmcloud hpvs service instances`.
+Then, run the following command:

 ```
 ibmcloud hpvs instance CRN [--output json]